Skip to main content

 Fried Banana

-Sweet ripe bananas coated in light batter and deep-fried until golden.
-Crispy outside, soft caramelized inside.
-Simple dessert found at local eateries and street vendors.
+Ripe bananas in a light batter, deep-fried until golden, crisp outside and soft and caramelized within.
+A plain dessert you will find at local eateries and street vendors.

 vegetarianContains: glutenContains: eggs